nasa/fprime/docs/UsersGuide/best/ground-interface.md

         return DeframingProtocol::DEFRAMING_STATUS_SUCCESS;
     }
 ```
 Here the protocol starts a frame with `0xdeadbeef` and uses size to extra the data.
-Deframering is typically the inverse
+Deframing is typically the inverse
-of the frameing protocol as seen in this example.
+of the framing protocol as seen in this example.

 **Note:** implementors should always use `peak` to get data and never rotate it, as Svc.Deframer will rotate the buffer
 based on the status.